gnaslaniec/flask-crud-api/README.md

 # Flask Project Management API

-This repository contains a small but complete Project Management REST API built with Flask, SQLAlchemy, and Marshmallow.
+This repository contains a complete Project Management REST API built with Flask, SQLAlchemy, Marshmallow and Alembic.
 It exposes CRUD endpoints for users, projects, and tasks, enforces simple role-based access control, and includes pytest-based unit tests and documentation.

 ## Features